-The introduction of player-owned housing also helped create a thriving roleplaying community – and it’s only getting bigger.
-Whether it’s breathing life into your character or putting on theatre shows in someone’s basement, there’s no shortage of creativity coming out of this game right now.
-Hang around the game’s main cities and you’re sure to come across just some of these colorful characters ready and willing to rope in new blood.
-Just watch out for the inevitable erotic antics some groups pride themselves on.
+The introduction of player-owned housing also served to build a flourishing roleplaying community — and it’s only growing.
+Whether it’s breathing life into your character or performing in a variety of fun theater shows in someone’s basement, there’s no lack of creativity emanating from this game today.
+Hang out in the game’s central cities, and you’re bound to stumble across just some of these eccentric characters ready and willing to welcome you into their posse.
+Just keep an eye out for the impending erogenous antics some crowds seem to pride themselves on.

-A growing understanding amongst the Final Fantasy XIV playerbase is that “glamor is the true endgame”.
-The game has hundreds – if not thousands – of unique items of clothing and gear, and putting together outfits is a major pastime these days.
+A developing understanding amongst the Final Fantasy XIV player base is that “glamor is the true endgame.”
+The game has a substantial amount of uncommon pieces of clothing and equipment (we’re talking in the hundreds and thousands).
+Creating outfits is a meaningful hobby these days.

-Final Fantasy XIV players love to show off their collections, and from clothes to trading cards, and mounts to minions, there’s an insane amount of stuff to collect through almost every activity currently in the game.
-Some even devote themselves to months of hard work just to unlock each of the grind-heavy “relic” weapons for each class.
-It never ends.
+Final Fantasy XIV players adore showing off their findings.
+There’s a crazy number of items to accumulate through almost every activity that currently exists within the game.
+From clothes to trading cards and mounts to minions, there’s something for everyone.
+Some even dedicate themselves to months of exhausting effort to unlock each of the grind-heavy “relic” weapons for each level.
+The truth is, it never ends.

 - Best graphics cards 2023: finding the best GPU for gaming